tarwn/lessthandot-hugo/blogs/content/posts/2009-06-04-removing-replication-and-handling-tables.md

   - Microsoft SQL Server Admin

 ---
-If you ever replicate tables that have identity seeds on columns you&#8217;re more than likely going to have a headache on your first try of setting this up.
+If you ever replicate tables that have identity seeds on columns you're more than likely going to have a headache on your first try of setting this up.
 There are several things you have to consider and take into account when replicating these types of columns.
 Of course you want them replicated and you can very easily do so while retaining the integrity between the tables.
 However, if you ever remove replication from the subscriber table, you’re going to find yourself in a sticky situation no matter what setting you have for the replication.

 There are a few catches to mention.
 The first is not to use the drop option in the @pre\_creation\_cmd parameter of the sp_addarticle execution if you want to retain the last set seed on the subscriber table.
 I say this because if you go on your subscriber after initializing it and check your seed, it will be set to NULL.
 This is normal for how the drop and even the truncate option handles the seed.
 You’ll see the same results if you use truncate on a table that has a identity column.
 What you’ll want to do is use the delete in this option to retain the seed where it is at the subscriber level.